Wendy Sherman

-Wendy Ruth Sherman (born June 7, 1949) is an American diplomat who is serving as the United States Deputy Secretary of State since April 2021.
-She was a professor of the practice of public leadership and director of the Center for Public Leadership at the Harvard Kennedy School, a senior counselor at Albright Stonebridge Group, and a senior fellow at Harvard Kennedy School's Belfer Center for Science and International Affairs.
+Wendy Ruth Sherman (born June 7, 1949) is an American diplomat who served as the United States deputy secretary of state from April 2021 to July 2023.
+She was a professor of the practice of public leadership and director of the Center for Public Leadership at the Harvard Kennedy School, a senior counselor at Albright Stonebridge Group, and a senior fellow at the Belfer Center for Science and International Affairs.

-Sherman, a social worker, served as the director of EMILY's list, the director of Maryland's office of child welfare, and the founding president of the Fannie Mae Foundation.
-During the Clinton administration, she served as Counselor of the United States Department of State from 1997 to 2001.
-She was also a Special Advisor to President Bill Clinton and Secretary of State Madeleine Albright and North Korea Policy Coordinator.
+Sherman, a social worker, served as the director of EMILY's List, the director of Maryland's office of child welfare, and the founding president of the Fannie Mae Foundation.
+During the Clinton administration, she served as counselor of the United States Department of State from 1997 to 2001.
+She was also a special advisor to President Bill Clinton and Secretary of State Madeleine Albright and the North Korea policy coordinator.
 In the latter role, she was instrumental in negotiations related to North Korea's nuclear weapon and ballistic missile programs.

-Sherman served under Hillary Clinton and John Kerry as Under Secretary of State for Political Affairs from 2011 to 2015.
+Sherman served under Hillary Clinton and John Kerry as under secretary of state for political affairs from 2011 to 2015.
 She was the fourth-ranking official in the U.S. Department of State.
 In that role, Sherman was the lead negotiator for the Iran nuclear deal.
 After winning the 2020 presidential election, Joe Biden nominated Sherman to serve as United States Deputy Secretary of State, under Antony Blinken.

 Early life and education

-Sherman was born in Baltimore, Maryland, to a Jewish family.
+Sherman was born in Baltimore, Maryland.
 Her father, Malcolm Sherman, a veteran of the U.S. Marines, was originally from Philadelphia.
 While she was in elementary school, her family moved to Pikesville, Maryland, and Sherman attended Pikesville High School.
 Sherman attended Smith College from 1967 to 1969, and graduated from Boston University in 1971 in the field of sociology and urban studies.
 In 1976, she earned a master's degree in social work from the University of Maryland.